 • Hetaoping Wolong Panda Center

-There are over 1,800 pandas living in the wild today with around 100 in captivity.
-Thanks to the work of the Chengdu Research Base of Giant Panda Breeding, more than 113 Giant Pandas have been born in captivity since the first successful artificial insemination in 1980
+There are over 1,800 pandas living in the wild today with around another 300 living in zoos and breeding centers around the world.
+Thanks to the work of the Chengdu Research Base of Giant Panda Breeding, more than 113 Giant Pandas have been born in captivity since the first successful artificial insemination in 1980.

 Giant pandas favour bamboo forests the most as the air is fresh, mildly humid and cool.
 Being surrounded by an abundance of food and shelter is also a neccessity.